dturjo77/Linux-Lab-Practice/00.01 System Reconnaissance & Alert Generation/README.md

 Once your investigation is complete, prepare an incident summary along with recommendations based solely on the evidence you have collected.

-Remember: A SOC Analyst reaches conclusions based on evidence—not assumptions.

 Good luck."